 Then I thought about both of you, back home in the Midwest, and I started to cry.
 Not because I was sad, but because never in my life did I feel more grateful for everything you’ve done for me.
 You kept me safe, well fed, clothed, and sheltered.
 You encouraged me to learn, and always kept me humble.
 Even though we weren’t the type of family that said, “I love you,” I wanted to call you then and say the words.

 But I didn’t, because I was afraid.
-I was afraid that if you knew I was on drugs, you’d judge me.
-And I didn’t want to feel judged.
-Not from the two most important people in my life.
 That’s why I needed to write this letter.
 I want you to understand.

 People who try psychedelics aren’t necessarily hippies, druggies, or burnouts.
-Many of us are just trying to find our own piece of happiness.
+Many of us are just trying to find our own piece of happiness within the mystery we call life.
 For me, it worked.

 After that night, the physical side effects wore off, but the psychological benefits remained.
 I felt less alone.
 I felt healthier.
 I felt more connected to others.
 And to my amazement, I no longer felt depressed.
 To describe the experience succinctly: